Last Revised 12/31/24 by SW

 - Facilitating creativity

-In working with UConn faculty, we find that instructors that use VoiceThread generally have positive views of the overall experience and that the user interface and basic functionalities are intuitive and easy to use.
+In working with UConn faculty, we find that instructors who use VoiceThread generally have positive views of the overall experience and that the user interface and basic functionalities are intuitive and easy to use.

 What VT can be used for?